Karthik7TR/Karthik_poc/dojo/05-second-deploy.md

 # Appendix

 ## Approving Deployments
-If you do not receive the email to approve the release, there is a way to do in from the command line.
+If you do not receive the email to approve the release, you can find the command to run via the Cumulus CLI.
 To do so, follow these instructions:
 1. Run the following command to find the deployment ID and table name you will need to approve the release.
     ```sh
     cumulus bluegreen list-pending-deployments --profile tr-tax-prof-cicd-sandbox  --region eu-west-1